Academic Advising for Study Abroad

 Each program should have an Academics section.
 For many programs, course information will be available.
 We’re fortunate that for many, the information is quite detailed, although for others it may be more limited based on when/if our partner updates that information.
 For some we may be able to look at a previous term’s offerings, or the program advisor can help determine what previous students have taken to provide a sense of what will be available.
 While Global Education encourages students to do their research and share proposed courses with their advisors for consideration and planning, should you wish to review any information on the website, it is there for you.
-Certainly the program advisor is a resource as well, should you have any questions.
+Certainly, the Study Abroad staff is a resource as well, should you have any questions.

 Semester/Year Study Abroad Application Process

-As part of the initial application students are required to complete the following:
+As part of the initial application, students are required to complete the following:

-- Meet with the study abroad program advisor
+- Meet with the Study Abroad Coordinator